Thitivutt/My_DE_Project/README.md

 <img align="left" width="450" height="250" src="image/pipeline.png">

-i want to tranfer my data that i already cleaned to data warehouse and query data for making dashboard.<br>
+I want to tranfer my data that i already cleaned to data warehouse and query data for making dashboard.<br>
-My DAG concept is tranfer data from mysql database to google cloud storage then tranfor data from google storage to google bigquery.<br>
+My DAG concept is tranfer data from mysql database to google cloud storage then tranfor data from google storage to google bigquery. **you can look at my DAG code "[DAG](project-covid.py)"**<br>